 “Silence Becomes Betrayal”

-The Harvey Richards Media Archive remembers Martin Luther King, Jr with this post which combines color footage of the massive 1969 and 1970 San Francisco, California Vietnam protest marches with the voice of Martin Luther King, Jr. from his “Beyond Vietnam” speech of 1967.
-This short video, supplementing Richards’ documentary film “No Greater Cause” (1968) reveal the numbers, the faces, the picket signs, and the spirit of rebellion that grew towards the end of that hated war and helped bring about the end of it.
+The Harvey Richards Media Archive remembers Martin Luther King, Jr with this post which combines color footage of the massive 1969 and 1971 San Francisco, California Vietnam protest marches with the voice of Martin Luther King, Jr. from his “Beyond Vietnam” speech of 1967.
+This short video, Faces of Vietnam Protest and Beyond Vietnam MLK Jr. Speech, supplementing Richards’ documentary film “No Greater Cause” (1968) reveal the numbers, the faces, the picket signs, and the spirit of rebellion that grew towards the end of that hated war and helped end it.

 After making No Greater Cause in 1968, Harvey Richards continued to shoot motion picture footage and still photos of peace marches against the Vietnam war in San Francisco.
 18 photo galleries in the Harvey Richards Media Archive present his photography of the massive peace events during the late 1960s and early 1970’s.